dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 How does the cross-sectional area 𝐴 cs compare to the area of the paper?

-Because the cone's circumference is three-quarters of the circum-r

-ference of the full circle, its cross-sectional radius is three-quar-co

-ters of the radius 𝑟 of the template circle.
-Therefore, ne circumference
+Because the cone's circumference is three-quarters of the circum-ference of the full circle, its cross-sectional radius is three-quarters of the radius 𝑟 of the template circle.
+Therefore:

-2

-𝐴cs = 𝜋 (34𝑟) .

 (3.64)

-Because the template is three-quarters of a full circle, 𝐴paper = 34𝜋𝑟2.
+Because the template is three-quarters of a full circle:

+𝐴paper = 34𝜋𝑟2.
 (3.65)

 The paper area has one factor of three-quarters, whereas the cross-sectional area has two factors of three-quarters, so 𝐴paper/𝐴cs = 4/3.
 Now 𝑣term simplifies as follows:

+(3.66)

 The only unfamiliar number is the areal density 𝜎paper, the mass per area of paper.
 Fortunately, areal density is used commercially, so most reams of printer paper state their areal density: typically, 80 grams per square meter.

-2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

-3.5 Drag using conservation of energy 87

 Is this 𝜎 paper consistent with the estimates for a dollar bill in Section 1.1?

 There we estimated that the thickness 𝑡 of a dollar bill, or of paper in general, is approximately 0.01 centimeters.
 The regular (volume) density 𝜌 would then be 0.8 grams per cubic centimeter:

-𝜎

-g

-𝜌

-paper

-paper =

-𝑡 ≈ 80 g m−2 × 1 m2 = 0.8

-10−2 cm 104 cm2

-cm3 .

 (3.67)